Rethinking account security

 Led a UX driven initiative across product, engineering, UXR, and UXW, successfully securing leadership buy-in and cross-functional alignment.

-The redesign gave the team and leadership confidence that the Secure by Default initiative would be successful.
-The user-facing experience was no longer the open question it had been at the start of the initiative.
+The redesign gave leadership confidence that Secure by Default would succeed.
+The user-facing experience was no longer an open question.

 Google prides itself in being a leader in account security

-Google has invested heavily in security infrastructure, building industry-leading features to protect billions of users worldwide, as evidenced by the diverse security ecosystem.
-From Security Checkup to 2-Step Verification, Titan Security Keys to Advanced Protection Program – Google offers a comprehensive suite of security tools designed to keep accounts safe.
+Google has invested heavily in security infrastructure, building industry-leading features to protect billions of users: Security Checkup, 2-Step Verification, Titan Security Keys, Advanced Protection, and more.

 Google's Security Paradox